ctfs/write-ups-2014/csaw-ctf-2014/why-not-sftp/README.md

 Open [the provided `traffic-5.pcap` file](traffic-5.pcap) in Wireshark.

-There are two ways to look for interesting packets:
+There are various ways to look for interesting packets:

-1. Filter the packet captures over the FTP-DATA protocol by typing `ftp-data` into the filter box.
-Click the capture labeled number `413`.
+1. Go to _Statistics_ → _Conversations_ and look for interesting traffic patterns.
 Or, alternatively…

 2. Go to _Edit_ → _Find Packet_ → _String_ → _Search in packet bytes_, and enter `flag`.
+Or, alternatively…

+3. The challenge name hints at FTP usage, so let’s filter the packet captures over the FTP-DATA protocol by typing `ftp-data` into the filter box.
+Click the capture labeled number `413`.

 Right-click the capture and select _Follow TCP Stream_.
 Notice how the first few bytes match the file header for ZIP files (`PK\x03\x04`).